Retrospective on Pokémon: The Main Series Games

 Beyond the new pokémon, the fifth generation introduced new mechanics such as triple and rotation battles to the mix.
 Also, this generation saw the first use of the seasons mechanic, where some pokémon in the wild changed appearance along with the appearance of the region itself.
 There were even some areas that would only be accessible during certain seasons.

 Trainers of the Unova region began their journey by opening a box from their friend, Professor Juniper.
 Within the box, they could pick one of the three new starter pokémon: Oshawott, Snivy, and Tepig.
 Meanwhile, their friends Cheren and Bianca will pick up the other two creatures in the box.
 As the trainer travels the region to gain their eight badges, they foil the evil plans of Team Plasma, who want to break the bonds between humans and pokémon.
 While their leader, N, claimed to be the hero with a legendary dragon, the player summons one of the legendary dragons, Reshiram or Zekrom, to defeat him.
+While prior generations of games typically had a third, “definitive” edition, the fifth generation games instead had two sequel games: Black 2 and White 2.
+These games took place 2 years after the prior entries, with a greater variety of available pokémon and an altered cast of characters to reflect the jump in time.

 Generation 6: Pokémon X and Y